-- Encrypted InnoDB undo logs are supported by MySQL Enterprise Backup.
-The encrypted undo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Encrypted InnoDB redo logs are supported by MySQL Enterprise Backup.
-The encrypted redo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables. - Backing up and restoring encrypted InnoDB tables created using the keyring components are supported by MySQL Enterprise Backup.
+Encrypted InnoDB undo logs and Encrypted InnoDB redo logs are supported by MySQL Enterprise Backup.
+The encrypted undo and redo tablespaces are handled the same way as the encrypted tablespaces for InnoDB tables.

 Backing up a database server with encrypted InnoDB tablespaces.